alanrogers/eghop/src/suggested.md

-    * "Our study reveals that Neanderthal introgression reintroduced thousands of lost ancestral variants with gene regulatory activity and that these RAs [reintroduced alleles] were more tolerated than NDAs [Neanderthal-derived allelees].
+    * "Our study reveals that Neanderthal introgression reintroduced thousands of lost ancestral variants with gene regulatory activity and that these RAs [reintroduced alleles] were more tolerated than NDAs [Neanderthal-derived alleles].
 Thus, RAs and their distinct evolutionary histories must be considered when evaluating the effects of introgression."